 If fashion is your thing than the Silvia Tcherassi’s boutique is the space for you.
-This Colombian fashion designer has a store in Cartagena that sells her luxury collections.
+This Colombian fashion designer has a store that sells her luxury collections.
 Stop in to shop or take a look at the beautifully crafted designs of Silvia Tcherassi.

 la No. 36 44, Universidad de Cartagena, Cartagena, Bolívar, Colombia

-This luxury hotel is a beautiful stay option in Cartagena.
+This luxury hotel is a beautiful stay option in the city.
 The boutique hotel has 20 guestrooms and 11 suites all designed in a quintessential Colombian style.
 The hotel has original frescoes in its library as well as centuries-old wooden beams.
 Casa San Agustin also has a private beach, spa, pool and is the hotel where the restaurant Alma is located.

 Cra.
 3 #31-23, Cartagena, Provincia de Cartagena, Bolívar, Colombia